whleucka/hyper/README.md

 ### Routing

-Routing is super easy in Nebula.
+Routing is super easy with Nebula.
 Call a class method or simply define a closure that returns a payload.
 Noice.

-file: public/index.php
+<small>With the http method helpers, you can easily wire up the routing for your app.
+Here is an example of an index file that wires up 3 routes.</small>
 ```php
 <?php
 require_once "bootstrap.php";